sveltejs/sapper/site/content/docs/07-state-management.md

 			})
 		})
 	)
-	.listen(process.env.PORT);
 ```

 `req` is an `http.ClientRequest` and `res` an `http.ServerResponse`.

 The session data must be serializable.
-This means it must not contain functions or custom classes, just built-in JavaScript data types. [devalue](https://github.com/Rich-Harris/devalue) is used for serialization.
+This means it must not contain functions or custom classes, just built-in JavaScript data types.

 The `session` function may return a `Promise` (or, equivalently, be `async`).